 One of my favorite horror poetry books, this beautiful collection by Claire C. Holland pays homage to all of the iconic Final Girls of horror history.
 Opening up their stories to examine their roles in a context of feminism, sexuality, violence, empowerment, and healing, this book follows these beloved fictional characters on a deeply personal journey.
 From Halloween's Laurie Strode to The Witch's Thomasin, readers walk a poetic path of reclaiming feminine monstrosity.

 How to Recognize a Demon Has Become Your Friend

-While this collection contains short stories alongside its poetry, it's a fair exception to make for the collection of the first African-American to receive the Bram Stoker award—which she has, to date, won five times.
+While this collection contains short stories alongside its horror poems, it's a fair exception to make for the collection of the first African-American to receive the Bram Stoker award—which she has, to date, won five times.
 Linda Addison combines horror and science fiction to take readers through the odd and endearing corners of her mind.
 There are demons everywhere, and in this book they're found in the jealous ghost across the street, the inter-dimensional dreams of an American Indian, and even within the grumbling stomachs of cannibals.
 As much as it will unsettle you, this fantastic read will also keep you laughing.

 Choking Back the Devil

 This poetry collection pulls no punches as it weaves nuanced tales of ghosts, curses, urban legends, and witchcraft.
 Spinning a dark and deeply resonant tone, Donna Lynch shows off her expertise in body horror and burrowing deep beneath readers' skin.
 These chilling poems force moments of self-reflection, making us confront our own shadowy corners.
 Sharp, tormented, and nightmarish, this collection will leave you a different person than you were when you first picked it up.